2008 United States Senate election in Oregon

 The 2008 United States Senate election in Oregon was held on November 4, 2008.
 Incumbent Republican U.S. Senator Gordon H. Smith sought reelection to a third term.
 Smith was the only Republican Senator from the West Coast (excluding Alaska) and the only Republican holding statewide office in Oregon.
 He was opposed by Democrat Jeff Merkley, the Speaker of the Oregon House of Representatives, and David Brownlow of the Constitution Party of Oregon.
 Merkley won by a narrow margin, with Smith not conceding until two days after the election.
-Merkley became the first Democrat to win this seat since 1960.
-And since Smith was the only Republican holding statewide office in Oregon at the time, this was the first time since 1860 that no Republicans won or held statewide office in Oregon.
+Merkley became the first Democrat to win this seat since 1960, and since Smith was the only Republican holding statewide office in Oregon at the time, this was the first time since 1860 that no Republicans won or held statewide office in Oregon.
+Merkley's inauguration marked the first time since 1967 that Democrats held both of Oregon's United States Senate seats.

-This was one of the most competitive races during the 2008 United States Senate elections., and the race was the most expensive in Oregon history.
+This was one of the most competitive races during the 2008 United States Senate elections, and the race was the most expensive in Oregon history.
 As of late October 2008, advertising related to the race exceeded $27 million, outstripping the $15 million spent on a 2007 tobacco tax ballot measure and the $14.7 million spent in the gubernatorial election of 2006.